SumReflex Math tools

 Download

-Color Pattern Fun Worksheet Learners read each color rhythm, say the repeat aloud, and draw or color the next picture in the sequence.
+Color Pattern Fun Worksheet Children say the color order aloud, check the repeat, and color or draw the next item in the row.

 Download